NSingha07/multivariate_tree/README.md

 dot = visualize_tree_graphviz(tree)
 # Render and display the tree as a PNG file (this will save the file as "mrt_tree.png")
 dot.render("mrt_tree", format="png", cleanup=True)

+from google.colab import files  # If using Google Colab

+files.download("mrt_tree.png")  # Downloads the file

 ```

 ### 3. Plotting Maximum Depth vs R² Score